ArgonSilicon/MoMoMood-Multimodal-Digital-Phenotyping-Study/README.md

 1. Kapotebook introduces survivalplan-Meier estimator curves for exploratory analysis and visualizations
 2. Log-Rank tests for participant group differences

-Analysis is covered in a Jupyternoteobook.
+Analysis is covered in a Jupyter notebook.

 ### Environment setup in conda/mamba
 - mamba env create -f environment.yml